ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Front-End

 where $\beta_{i}$ is the decay rate that varies with event activity $a_{i - 1}$ and is determined by the time interval $(t_{i} - t_{i-1})$ between two consecutive events:

 The method in \cite{nunes2023adaptive} utilizes the event activity within a time interval to represent the global event dynamics, controlling the decay rate depending on the event activity to generate adaptive-decay time surfaces.
 Inspired by \cite{nunes2023adaptive}, our method monitors the event activity to determine the termination time of event accumulation.
-Intuitively, a greater event activity corresponds to higher event dynamics, indicating a shorter duration for event accumulation. \joey{We also observe that the event dynamics remain relatively stable within a short time interval (\eg, 10 ms), which leads to event activities converging towards a constant value incrementally, as shown in Fig.~\ref{fig:convergence_AA_a}.} \joey{Assuming the events are generated at equal time intervals (\eg, $b$ s), the converged event activity can be roughly calculated as}
+Intuitively, a greater event activity corresponds to higher event dynamics, indicating a shorter duration for event accumulation.
+We also observe that the event dynamics remain relatively stable within a short time interval (\eg, 10 ms), which leads to event activities converging towards a constant value incrementally, as shown in Fig.~\ref{fig:convergence_AA_a}.
+Assuming the events are generated at equal time intervals, the converged event activity can be roughly calculated as

-\joey{As seen in Fig.~\ref{fig:convergence_AA_b}, this estimation of converged event activity also holds approximately when the time interval $b$ is not constant.} Therefore, we terminate event accumulation when the event activity converges to obtain a sufficiently sharp image. \joey{To handle the spatial variation of local event dynamics, we divide the image plane into small regions and accumulate events independently according to the local event activity.}
+where $b$ denotes the length of the time interval in seconds.
+As seen in Fig.~\ref{fig:convergence_AA_b}, this estimation of converged event activity also holds approximately when the time interval $b$ is not constant.
+Therefore, we terminate event accumulation when the event activity converges to obtain a sufficiently sharp image.
+To handle the spatial variation of local event dynamics, we divide the image plane into small regions and accumulate events independently according to the local event activity.

-\joey{The generation of an AA map is summarized in Algorithm~\ref{alg:AA algorithm}.} Specifically, we first divide the image plane evenly into $N$ small \revision{regions}, and the accumulation of events is carried out in each \revision{region} independently.
-For each \revision{region}, the converged event activity is estimated using \eqref{eq:convergence}, and then all spatially involved events are sequentially accumulated and used to update the event activity until it converges. \joey{The pixel value in an AA map represents the number of events accumulated at this pixel.} Pixels with higher values are more likely to be associated with \revision{contour points}.
+The generation of an AA map is summarized in Algorithm~\ref{alg:AA algorithm}.
+Specifically, we first divide the image plane evenly into $N$ small regions and the accumulation of events is carried out in each region independently.
+Events are sequentially accumulated in a region of an event count image until the event activity converges to the steady state value estimated by \eqref{eq:convergence}.
+The pixel value in an AA map represents the number of events accumulated at this pixel.
+Pixels with higher values are more likely to be associated with contour points.